Get Ready to Score!

 Lace up your cleats and kick the ball around in a Denver soccer league!
-Play Mile High (PMH) offers coed soccer leagues throughout various Denver neighborhoods and surrounding areas, such as Valverde, City Park, LoDo, Dick’s Sporting Goods Park and beyond, so you can play soccer close to work or home!
+Play Mile High (PMH) offers coed soccer leagues throughout various Denver neighborhoods and surrounding areas, such as Valverde, City Park, LoDo, Dick’s Sporting Goods Park and beyond.
+Find the league that works best for your lifestyle – play close to home or close to work.
 Join one of our weekday or weekend coed leagues to show off your soccer moves and have a great time.
 Play Mile High offers futsal, 7v7 and 11v11 soccer leagues.

 Upcoming Soccer Leagues in Denver

 We pride ourselves in making sure that we provide everything you need to play safely, relax, and have a blast.
 All you need to do is show up and find your team – we’ve got everything else covered!
 Click here for more details on our COVID Safety Standards.

 How to Sign Up

 - 5v5 (Futsal) – 9 Player Min for Team

 - 7v7 – 12 Player Min for Team